cultivate-hfc/forecasts-api-docs/source/includes/_questions.md

 resolved_by_id | integer | The memebership_id of the membership who resolved this answer
 correctness_known_at | datetime | The date & time that the correctness of this answer was known.
-If an administrator sets this value when resolving the answer, all forecasts made after it will be invalidated. type | string | The internal answer type (e.g. prediction market stock, opinion pool answer)
+If an administrator sets this value when resolving the answer, all forecasts made after it will be invalidated. type | string | The internal answer type (e.g. prediction market stock, opinion pool answer) sort_order | integer | The answer order used for ordinal scoring